 - Leak Adjustment Program: Provides for billing adjustments caused by an unexpected pipe break or a circumstance in which undetectable usage has accumulated during a period of estimated charges.
 To learn more, please review the Leak Adjustment Policy.
 To submit an adjustment for review, please complete and submit the Water Leak Adjustment Request.

 - Winter Shutoff Moratorium: Between December 1 and March 31, Capital Region Water suspends water service terminations for low-income residential customers at or below 150% of the Federal Poverty Level (see chart below and accepted documentation).
 The winter moratorium is also extended to all residential customers with steam heat regardless of income.
-This ensures customers with steam heating systems do not have water terminated during the coldest months of the year.
+This ensures customers with steam heating systems do not have water terminated during the coldest months of the year, please complete and submit the Hot Water/Steam Heat Verification Affidavit.
 Customers are expected to pay all bills as they come due or contact customer service to establish a payment plan agreement.

 - Emergency Medical Condition Confirmations: For a period of up to 30 days, Capital Region Water may not terminate service when an occupant is certified by a physician to be seriously ill or affected with a medical condition that would be aggravated by the cessation of service or failure to restore service.
 This provides an important window during which payment arrangements may be made with Customer Service.

 Household Income Guidelines

 (Applies to the Winter Shutoff Moratorium and Credit Assistance Program)

 Assistance is available to low-income residential customers at or below 150% of the Federal Income Poverty Guideline.

 |Household Size||Income Limit|

 Capital Region Water will accept the following as proof of program eligibility:

 - Low-Income Home Energy Assistance Program (LIHEAP) Award Letter